falconxtj/GLiDe/README.md

 In previous reports about dCas9 based CRISPRi system, GC content of sgRNA spacer region is found to be correlated with sgRNA activity.
 Extreme GC content reduces sgRNA activity.
 Hence, we suggest the abovementioned threshold.
 In situations of genome with relative low or high GC content, we suggest to adjust the threshold to (10,90).

+**target**: the target for the designed sgRNA library, which can be chosen from either the coding sequence (cds) or RNA coding genes (RNA).

-**target**: DNA sequence file for genes of interest (.ffn file of protein-coding genes and .frn file of RNA-coding genes for genome-scale sgRNA library design, or your customized file for focused sgRNA library design, see Step 2)
+DNA sequence file for genes of interest (.ffn file of protein-coding genes and .frn file of RNA-coding genes for genome-scale sgRNA library design, or your customized file for focused sgRNA library design, see Step 2)

 **strand**: whether the sgRNA is designed targeting (binding) to the template or nontemplate stand of a coding gene (default=nontemplate, nontemplate or template is accepted).
-It is suggested by previous reports that dCas9 based CRISPRi system used in this work exhibits **better activity when targeting to non-template strand in the coding region**.
+In the case of common CRISPRi systems, the non-template strand is preferred for effective gene silencing.
+However, we offer the alternative choice for applications that do not have a strand preference **better activity when targeting to non-template strand in the coding region**.

-**nc_number**: choose whether to design negative control sgRNAs (sgRNA with no significant target across the genome, which is used as negative control in the following pooled screening experiment and data analysis) for the experiment(Yes or No， default=Yes).
+**nc_number**: the number of negative control sgRNAs (sgRNA with no significant target across the genome, which is used as negative control in the following pooled screening experiment and data analysis) for the experiment(enter 0 if not needed).
 We strongly recommend to include the negative control sgRNAs.
 For the description of negative control sgRNA usage, see our paper.
 The number of negative control sgRNA you want to design for the experiment.
 If negative option is no, select 0 for this option.
 The default is 400.
 We recommand min(400, 5% of sgRNA library size) as the number of netagive control sgRNAs.

 Below is **an example configure file with default parameters**.